 2. Was it easy to cross streets?
 5. Was your walk pleasant?
-Yes Some problems: Road was too wide Traffic signals made us wait too long or did not give us enough time to cross Needed striped crosswalks or traffic signals Parked cars blocked our view of traffic Trees or plants blocked our view of traffic Needed curb ramps or ramps needed repair Something else Rating (circle one) Locations of problems: 1 2 3 4 5 6 Yes Some problems: Needed more grass, flowers, or trees Scary dogs Scary people Not well lighted Dirty, lots of litter or trash Dirty air due to automobile exhaust Something else Rating (circle one) Locations of problems: 1 2 3 4 5
+Yes Some problems: Road was too wide Traffic signals made us wait too long or did not give us enough time to cross Needed striped crosswalks or traffic signals Parked cars blocked our view of traffic Trees or plants blocked our view of traffic Needed curb ramps or ramps needed repair Something else Rating (circle one) Locations of problems: 1 2 3 4 5 6 Yes Some problems: Needed more grass, flowers, or trees Scary dogs Scary people Not well lighted Dirty, lots of litter or trash Dirty air due to automobile exhaust Something else Rating (circle one) Locations of problems: 1 2 A 5

-3. Die drivers behave well?
+3. Die d drivers behave e well?

-Yes Some problems: Drivers Backed out of the driveways without looking Did not yield to people crossing the street Turned into people crossing the street Drove too fast Sped up to make it through traffic lights or drove through traffic lights?
-Something else
+Yes witho Did no Turne Drove Sped drove d out of the driveways ut looking ot yield to people crossing the street d into people crossing the street

-Rating (circle one) Locations of problems:
+Ratin g (circle one) Locations of problems: